-National Instrument 52-110 - Audit Committees ("NI 52-110") requires issuers to disclose in their annual information forms certain information with respect to the existence, charter, composition, and education and experience of the members of their Audit Committees, as well as all fees paid to external auditors.
-We are including such required disclosure with respect to our Audit Committee both in this Circular as well as in our annual information form .
+National Instrument 52-110 - Audit Committees ("NI 52-110") requires issuers to disclose certain information with respect to the existence, charter, composition, and education and experience of the members of their Audit Committees, as well as all fees paid to external auditors.
+We are including such required disclosure with respect to our Audit Committee both in this Circular.
 The Audit Committee Charter is attached as Schedule C to this Circular and is also accessible on our website at www.zentaris.com.